Colour-balanced subgraphs: Introduction

 \section{Introduction}

 A recurring theme in extremal combinatorics is the problem of identifying substructures that are, in some sense, representative of a larger combinatorial object.
 In graph theory, one formulation of this problem is as follows: given an edge-labelled graph, can one find a subgraph of a prescribed type whose label distribution is close to that of the host graph?
-Questions of this type have been studied in the context of $k$-edge-coloured complete graphs for a range of substructures, including perfect matchings (\cite{caro2022zero,Ehard2020,kittipassorn2020,hollom2025uniform,pardey2022}), spanning forests (\cite{caro2022zero,hollom2024,mohr2022zero,pardey2023efficiently}), and factors (\cite{banerjee2026}), with various bounds obtained on how closely such a subgraph can reflect the global distribution of colours; however, many natural problems remain open.
+Questions of this type have been studied in the context of $k$-edge-coloured complete graphs for a range of substructures, including perfect matchings (\cite{caro2022zero,Ehard2020,hollom2025uniform,kittipassorn2020,pardey2022}), spanning forests (\cite{caro2022zero,hollom2024,mohr2022zero,pardey2023efficiently}), and factors (\cite{banerjee2026}), with various bounds obtained on how closely such a subgraph can reflect the global distribution of colours; however, many natural problems remain open.
 The aim of this paper is to improve known bounds on a range of such problems.

 Problems on representative subgraphs have their roots in zero-sum Ramsey theory.
 The underlying question in this field is to find a copy of a fixed subgraph $H$ in a labelled clique $K_n$ such that the sum of the edge labels over the copy of $H$ is zero.
 When $K_n$ is labelled by colours $\{-1,1\}$, a zero-sum subgraph corresponds to a subgraph with an equal number of edges of each colour, and is therefore representative of a host graph with an equal number of edges of each colour.
 Variants of the problem where $E(K_n)$ is labelled by some finite abelian group have also received considerable attention.
-For a survey of early developments on zero-sum graph problems, see~\cite{caro1996}.
+For a survey of early developments on zero-sum graph problems, see~\cite{caro1996}, and for early work on almost zero-sum spanning subgraph problems see~\cite{caro2016zero}.

 Inspired by early work of Bialostocki and Dierker~\cite{bialostocki1992} on zero-sum matchings, Caro, Hansberg, Lauri and Zarb~\cite{caro2022zero} asked whether it was always possible to find a zero-sum perfect matching in a zero-sum complete graph $K_{4n}$ with edges labelled by $\{-1,1\}$.
 The question was answered affirmatively by Ehard, Mohr and Rautenbach~\cite{Ehard2020} and independently by Kittipassorn and Sinsap~\cite{kittipassorn2020}.
 Kittipassorn and Sinsap further initiated the study of so-called colour-balanced subgraphs with more than $2$ colours.